-Figure B-10.
+Figure B-12.
 Dynamically Unlocking a KSAM File

+BASIC/V Intrinsics BKUNLOCK

+1850 CALL BKERROR(S\$,M\$)

+1860 PRINT M\$

+1870 GOTO 3620

+1880 DOEND

+1890 REM

+1900 REM THE PROGRAM CONTINUES

+BKWRITE

-BKWRITE Writes data fro om a BASIC program to a KSAM file.
-CALL BKWRITE (filenum, status, parameterlist) A call to procedure BKWRITE writes a record to a KSAM file from a BASIC program.
+Writes data from a BASIC program to a KSAM file.

+CALL BKWRITE (filenum, status, parameterlist)

+A call to procedure BKWRITE writes a record to a KSAM file from a BASIC program.
 This call provides the only way to create a KSAM record from a BASIC program.
 The file must have been opened with an access mode that allows writing.
-If access is shared, the file also must be opened for dynamic locking ($lock = 1$), and the file locked with BKLOCK before any records are written.
-Parameters filenum A numeric variable containing the file number value that identifies the file.
-This number was returned by the last call to BKOPEN .
-It should not be altered unless the file is closed by a successful call to BKCLOSE .
-(Required parameter) status A four-character string variable to which is returned a code that indicates whether or not the call to BKWRITE was successful and if not, why not.
+If access is shared, the file also must be opened for dynamic locking (lock = 1), and the file locked with BKLOCK before any records are written.

+- filenum A numeric variable containing the file number value that identifies the file.
+This number was returned by the last call to BKOPEN.
+It should not be altered unless the file is closed by a successful call to BKCLOSE.
+(Required parameter) - statusA four-character string variable to which is returned a code that indicates whether or not the call to BKWRITE was successful and if not, why not.
 The first character is set to zero when the call succeeds, to another value if not.
+(Required parameter)

-(Required parameter) parameterlist A list of variables or constants, separated by commas, that contain the data to be written to the file as a record.
-The total length of the record contents is derived from the total number, the type, and the length in characters of the items in parameterlist .
-The parameterlist must contain a value for each location defined as a key location in the record.
-(Required parameter) Operation Notes After calling B parameter to e completion of parameterlist i KWRITE, you should always check the status ensure that the write was successful.
-Upon successful BKWRITE, one record containing the values specified in as written to the opened KSAM file.
+After calling BKWRITE, you should always check the status parameter to ensure that the write was successful.
+Upon successful completion of BKWRITE, one record containing the values specified in parameterlist is written to the opened KSAM file.

 Two parameters that are set when the file is opened affect how BKWRITE operates.
-These are the access and sequence paramete In order to write to a file, the file must be opened with access greater than 0.
+These are the access and sequence parameters.

+In order to write to a file, the file must be opened with access greater than 0.
 If the access parameter is set to 1, all existing data in the file is cleared before the first record is written to the file.
 If access is set to 2 or greater, the first record written by BKWRITE immediately follows any existing records; the file is not cleared.

 The sequence parameter determines whether records must be written in primary key sequence, or not.
 If sequence is 0, records can be written in any order; no check is made on the sequence of the primary key field.
 If sequence is set to 1, you must write each record with a value in the primary key field that is greater than the primary key value in the previous record.
 Primary key values may equal the previous primary key value only if the file was created with duplicate key values permitted.

-Note Items written to a KSAM file from a BASIC program are concatenated; rounding to halfword boundaries does not occur.
+NOTE Items written to a KSAM file from a BASIC program are concatenated; rounding to halfword boundaries does not occur.

-Figure B-11 is an example of writing one string and one integer array to each record of the KSAM file.
+Figure B-13. is an example of writing one string and one integer array to each record of the KSAM file.